Beshalach. The Tests of Freedom

 What challenges do a slave-people face once they are free?

-This week, we read of Israel’s journey through the hostile wilderness, and the complaints of the Israelites regarding the scarce food and water.
-God responds with the Manna, introducing it in the following manner:
+This week, we read of Israel’s journey through the hostile wilderness, and the complaints of the Israelites regarding the scarcity of food and water.
+God responds by granting the miraculous Manna:

 “Behold, I will rain bread from heaven for you.
 And the people shall go out and gather a certain quota every day, that I may test them, whether they will walk in My law or not.”